mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The typical civilian-owned shotgun is used, in rural environments at least, for vermin control or to persuade interlopers to absent themselves from property.
-Many designs have twin barrels, either in an over-under or side- by-side configuration.
+Many designs have twin barrels, either in an over-under or side-by-side configuration.
 This allows two quick shots before the weapon must be manually reloaded one chamber at a time.
 In urban areas, those who own shotguns for home defence are more likely to buy a combat